 You must have heard the term "veneer" being tossed around in various contexts lately.
 But what does it actually mean?
-Well, in a very general sense, a veneer refers to a thin layer or covering that is applied over another surface to enhance its look or to protect it.
+Well, in a very general sense, veneer meaning is a thin layer or covering that is applied over another surface to enhance its look or to protect it.
 This word is applicable to numerous fields, from construction and furniture to dentistry and even nail polish!

 Take architecture, for instance.
-Here, veneers refer to thin pieces of material, typically wood, that are fixed onto surfaces such as furniture or cabinets to make them look luxurious.
+Here, veneer meaning is thin pieces of material, typically wood, that are fixed onto surfaces such as furniture or cabinets to make them look luxurious.
 Apart from decorative purposes, it is also used to protect the material underneath.

 What are dental veneers?

-In dentistry, veneers is a type of cosmetic procedure that involves attaching a thin layer of dental material (either porcelain or composite resin) to the front surface of natural teeth to hide any imperfections.
+In dentistry, veneer meaning revolves around a type of cosmetic procedure that involves attaching a thin layer of dental material (either porcelain or composite resin) to the front surface of natural teeth to hide any imperfections.
 Imagine them as a way to give your smile a fresh new look.
-Since our smiles can have a big impact on how attractive we look, dental veneers are a popular choice for improving the appearance of your teeth.
+Since our smiles can have a big impact on how attractive we look, dental veneer meaning goes beyond just a dental procedure.
+It is a popular choice for improving the appearance of your teeth.
 They can correct issues like:

-Getting veneers can make a huge difference in your smile, which often leads to a boost in confidence!
+Getting a veneer meaning you can make a huge difference with your new smile, which often leads to a boost in confidence!

 Related Articles